jacobbednarz/envato-api-php-client/README.md

 You can run the test suite using the following command:

 ```
-$ ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests
+$ ./vendor/bin/phpunit-randomizer --order rand --bootstrap vendor/autoload.php tests
 ```

 Please.
 Please.
 Please.
 Ensure all changes have tests.
 If not, there is a good chance untested functionality will be broken without knowing about it.

 This project uses PHP Codesniffer to enforce standards in CI.
 You can run it locally using:

 ```